JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 ## License

-This projet inherit from the great work made on the Pomelos Firebird EF Core provider https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.Firebird/, a large part of this repository code was forked from this project.
+This projet inherit from the great work made on the Pomelos MySql EF Core provider https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/, a large part of this repository code was forked from this project.

 ## License